dgutov/robe/README.md

 Once you've loaded your inf-ruby process with the code for your project and its dependencies Ruby keeps track of where each method is defined.

-You can jump to or read the documentation for the method, module, `super` or constructor definition at point.
+You can jump to or read the documentation for the method, module (jump only), `super` or constructor definition at point.

 If the method call target is implicit (like with `super`), or the call target is obvious (`Foo.new`, `2.seconds`), then we first try to look for the definition